jamulussoftware/jamuluswebsite/wiki/en/Include-QOS-Windows.md

 # Quality of Service (QoS)

-Jamulus uses DSCP/CS4 to opportunistically deal with buffer bloat.
-Setting the DS field byte to 128 (or 0x80) in a IPv4 or IPv6 packet header selects DSCP/CS4.
-Other byte values can be set using the -Q option, e.g. -Q [0..255] (where 0 cripples QoS).
-If you want to explore the effect of non-default settings, see RFC4594.
+Jamulus uses the DSCP/CS4 quality of service to mitigate network jitter delays.
+Setting the DS field byte to 128 (or 0x80) in an IPv4 or IPv6 packet header selects DSCP/CS4.
+Other byte values can be set using the -Q option, e.g. -Q [0..255].
+If you want to explore the effect of non-default settings, see [RFC4594](https://datatracker.ietf.org/doc/html/rfc4594) page 18.
 However, most people will have no need to do this.

 ## Use of QoS on Windows